 Habit 3: Using Metal or Rubber Hair Ties

 When you do tie up your tresses for the night, what you use to wrap it up makes a difference.
 "Stay away from metal and rubber hair ties," says Wahler.
-"Wearing your hair up to bed can create unnecessary breakage especially around the hairline.
-If you have unruly hair, try a loose braid tied with a silk scrunchie instead."
+"Wearing your hair up to bed can create unnecessary breakage especially around the hairline."

 Habit 4: Sleeping on Wet Hair